Project Overview

 Reusable display structures designed for disassembly and future exhibitions

-Locally sourced production to reduce transport-related environmental impact
+Local to reduce transport-related environmental impact

 Printed elements were deliberately lightweight and modular, allowing for easy updates or repurposing.
-Where possible, existing display infrastructure within the Cathedral was reused, significantly reducing material demand.

 This project highlights how sustainable design principles can be successfully applied to sensitive, narrative-driven exhibitions.
 By combining careful material selection with a refined interpretive approach, the Jane Austen and Anne Lefroy exhibition achieved both environmental responsibility and meaningful visitor engagement